zketosis/liam/.ai-agents/memory-bank/activeContext.md

    - Enhanced prompt templates to include PR description and comments sections
    - Updated all related files for consistent terminology

-6. **Schema Metadata Generation**: Implemented a new pipeline that creates and stores metadata suggestions based on PR reviews, including:
+6. **Schema Override Generation**: Implemented a new pipeline that creates and stores metadata suggestions based on PR reviews, including:
    - New task (`generateSchemaOverrideSuggestionTask`) triggered after a review is saved
-   - Processing function (`processGenerateSchemaOverride`) for generating schema metadata suggestions
+   - Processing function (`processGenerateSchemaOverride`) for generating schema override suggestions
    - Integration with `createKnowledgeSuggestionTask` to store generated metadata
-   - Enhanced prompt with current schema metadata context for more informed suggestions
+   - Enhanced prompt with current schema override context for more informed suggestions
    - Added schema files content to the AI prompt for better context and more accurate suggestions
    - Created reusable utility function for fetching schema files content
-   - Type-safe validation of existing schema metadata using Valibot
+   - Type-safe validation of existing schema override using Valibot

 7. **Database Schema Optimization**:
    - Removed unused Doc and DocVersion models